Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Methods

 \subsection{Forecasts using linear inverse models}

-We use LIMs as efficient emulators of the dynamics and statistics of coupled climate models.
-Using such emulators allows us to run large ensembles and incorporate the dynamics of different climate models.
-The LIM dynamics have the form
+We use LIMs as efficient emulators of the dynamics and statistics of the last-millennium climate as simulated in five CMIP6 models.
+Using such emulators allows us to run large ensembles and to incorporate the dynamics of multiple climate models.
+The LIM dynamics have the form~\citep{Penland1995,Penland1996}

-where $\mathbf{x}$ is the state vector, $\bm{\mathsf{L}}$ is a constant matrix representing the linear dynamics, $\bm{\mathsf{S}}$ is the noise amplitude matrix, and $\bm{\eta}$ is a vector of Gaussian white noise with unit variance.
+where $\mathbf{x}$ is the state vector, $\bm{\mathsf{L}}$ is a matrix representing the linear dynamics, $\bm{\mathsf{S}}$ is the noise amplitude matrix, and $\bm{\eta}$ is a vector of independent Gaussian white noise with unit variance.
 Together, $\bm{\mathsf{L}}$ and $\bm{\mathsf{S}}$ encode, for example, how surface temperatures and TOA radiation are related.
-The full equations for determining the matrices and for ensemble forecasts are presented in the Supplemental Information.
+During LIM training, the deterministic dynamics $\bm{\mathsf{L}}$ are derived from a lag-time linear regression, and the noise amplitude $\bm{\mathsf{S}}$ follows from a fluctuation--dissipation relation such that the long-term covariance statistics of the training data are reproduced.
+During forecasting from one season to the next, each ensemble member starts from a different initial condition and uses a different realization of $\bm{\eta}$.
+The full equations for determining the LIM matrices and for ensemble forecasts are presented in the Supplemental Information Text S1.

 The state vector $\mathbf{x}$ represents seasonal anomalies of atmospheric and oceanic climate variables.
-We include 2-m surface air temperature (SAT), sea surface temperature (SST), TOA energy imbalance (EEI), TOA reflected SW radiation (RSR), TOA outgoing LW radiation (OLR), ocean heat content of the upper 300 m (OHC300), Arctic sea ice concentration (SIC), and Antarctic SIC.
-We integrate the OHC over 300 m, which is the depth required to close the seasonal energy budget~\citep{Johnson2023} and is sufficiently deep to remove surface noise~\citep{Allison2020}.
+During LIM training, the state vector is constructed from last-millennium simulations.
+During DA, the goal is to estimate the posterior $\mathbf{x}$ by blending the LIM forecast (i.e., the prior $\mathbf{x}$) and proxy information.
+We include 2-m surface air temperature (SAT), sea surface temperature (SST), TOA energy imbalance (EEI), TOA reflected SW radiation (RSR), TOA outgoing LW radiation (OLR), ocean heat content of the upper 300~m (OHC300), Arctic sea-ice concentration (SIC), and Antarctic SIC.
+We integrate the OHC over 300~m, which is the depth required to close the seasonal energy budget~\citep{Johnson2023} and is sufficiently deep to remove surface noise~\citep{Allison2020}.
 The OHC also imparts memory to the LIM forecasts since anomalies persist longer than in atmospheric fields.

-The training data are regridded to the same 2°$\times$ 2° grid, converted to anomalies relative to their own 1961--1990 climatology, then linearly detrended by season to remove the orbital precession signal.
-Any trend in the reconstruction is therefore due to proxies.
-The full gridded state has significant spatial correlations at seasonal resolution, motivating a large dimensional reduction for the LIM.
-We accomplish this reduction by using empirical orthogonal functions (EOF) on the area-weighted gridded data, and constructing the state vector from the truncated principal components (PCs):
+The LIM training data, consisting of last-millennium simulations over 850--1850, are regridded to the same 2°$\times$ 2° grid, converted to anomalies relative to their own 850--1850 climatology, then linearly detrended by season to remove the orbital precession signal.
+Any low-frequency trend in the reconstruction is therefore driven by the assimilated proxies.